0xInfty/lantz/docs/overview.rst

 When you run it, you will see the log appearing in the logging window.

-By the way, `lantzmonitor` is more than log to screen dumper.
+By the way, ``lantzmonitor.py`` contains more than just log to screen dumper.
 Tailored for Lantz, it can display instrument specific messages as well as an online summary indicating the current value for each property.
 Hopefully, you will never need to add a print statement in your program any more!

 Timing